meanjollies/check-dell-warranty/README.md

 ### Configuration
 Prior to running, make sure @apikey is set to a valid Dell API key.
 You can get one by registering an account on Dell's website.

+### Known Problems
+Sometimes Dell's API site times out in returning a response, which can cause the script to bail out.
+Just re-run it again if this happens.

 ### Todo
 - Display hardware model when using a switch
 - Display the INITIAL end date if no EXTENDED warranty is present